How Do You Choose Your First Whisky for a Home Bar?

 Don't worry.
 Choosing your first whisky isn't about finding "the best."
 It's about finding your best — the one that matches your palate, your budget, and the drinks you want to make.
+There is no wrong first bottle, only different starting points on a journey that will unfold over years.

-Step 1: Understand the Big Four
+Step 1: Understand the Big Four Whisky Families

 Each has its own personality.
 There's no wrong choice — only different starting points.